ioBroker/ioBroker.js-controller/docs/ru/adapterref/iobroker.web/README.md

 * (Apollon77) Workaround for socket.io bug #3555 added to make sure always the correct client files are delivered

 ### 3.0.0 (2020-01-15)
-* (Apollon77) upgrade all dependencies, especially socketio to current version!
-This might break ipad 1/2 devices
+* (Apollon77) upgrade all dependencies, especially socket-io to current version!
+This might break iPad 1/2 devices

 ### 2.4.10 (2019-11-07)
 * (bluefox) Workaround for material was added